xhera83/FreeRTOS-Transceiver/README.md

 In order to pass different types of data to the queue, the ```FRTT::FRTTDataContainerOnQueue``` structure was introduced:
 ```
 /* Creating a queue with FRTT::FRTTCreateQueue(queueLength) will create a queue for queueLength
-                                                        amount of FRTTDateContainerOnQueue structures */
+                                                        amount of FRTT::FRTTDateContainerOnQueue structures */
 struct FRTTDataContainerOnQueue{
     FRTTTaskHandle senderAddress;
     void * data;